top of page

 2V7A1482_1.jpg

-The National World Mental Health Day Poster Campaign returns for its third year in 2026, launching at the St. Patrick’s Day Race Meeting on Sunday, 15 March 2026, at the Curragh Racecourse.
+The National World Mental Health Day Poster Campaign returns for its third year in 2026, launched at the St. Patrick’s Day Race Meeting on Sunday, 15 March 2026, at the Curragh Racecourse.

-A dedicated 'Mental Health Matters' race will be run on the day, marking the official launch of the 2026 campaign.
-This is the moment when poster submissions open, and people across Ireland are invited to begin submitting their creative responses to this year’s themes.
+A dedicated 'Mental Health Matters' race ran on the day, marking the official launch of the 2026 campaign.
+Poster submissions are now open, and people across Ireland are invited to begin submitting their creative responses to this year’s themes.

 Delivered through a national collaboration between Mental Health Matters, An Post, and leading national mental health charities, Year Three continues to expand the reach, depth, and impact of this inclusive mental health initiative.